A concise timeline of fraud

 Creation of The Congregation of the Enmore Spiritualist Church Foundation Trust

 Trust set up by Terence Goldberg with the assistance of Perpetual Trustee Company Limited, with its sole object being to provide funds to the abovementioned sham entity.
 The surplus funds as owned by the original entity were received by this Trust after being held for some years by Mr Michael Jones, the liquidator.

 Between 30 June 2016 and 1 July 2017

 Moneys passed to sham entity from Trust

-This therefore means that the Trust, in the first instance, received an amount of $985,447.00.
-This sum exceeds by far the assets left over from the winding up of the original association.
-Where did it come from, and why is the sum of $493,140.00 still held by the Trust?
+The sum of $985,447.00 exceeds by far the assets left over from the winding up of the original association.
+Where did it come from, and more importantly, where did the $492,307.00 go?

 The Financial Information Statement for 2017 for The Congregation of the Enmore Spiritualist Church Foundation Trust can be found here on the website of the Australian Charities and Not-for-profits Commission.